rails/rails/guides/source/action_mailer_basics.md

     <%= image_tag attachments['image.jpg'].url %>
     ```

-* As this is a standard call to `image_tag` you can pass in an options hash
+* As this is a standard call to `image_tag`, an options hash can be passed in
-  after the attachment URL as you could for any other image:
+  after the attachment URL:

     ```html+erb
     <p>Hello there, this is our image</p>